Aubstract/AubCPU3/README.md

 either output or input, but not both.

-In the emulator, I wrote a class called "FancyConsole" (a development from a previous class I had named Console) which served as an I/O device that interfaced with the standard console as a simple way to output values.
+In the emulator, I wrote a class called "FancyConsole" (a development from a previous class I had named Console) which serves as an I/O device that interfaces with the standard console as a simple way to output values.

 In the Minecraft computer, I am building an in-game display that mimics the behavior of the standard console in order to keep the interface the same.